Command Chains Reference

 Command Sequence:

-specfact contract coverage --bundle <bundle-name>
+specfact spec validate --bundle <bundle-name>

-# Step 4: Run validation
+# Step 3: Run validation

-specfact repro --verbose
+specfact code repro --verbose

 Workflow Diagram: